Acknowledgement of Country

 When is National Reconciliation Week?

-National Reconciliation Week falls on the same week every year – 27 May to 03 June – to recognise two important dates in the history of reconciliation in Australia.
-To learn more about the history of National Reconciliation Week, please visit Reconciliation Australia.
+National Reconciliation Week is observed during the same week each year, specifically from May 27th to June 3rd.
+This timeframe acknowledges two significant dates in the reconciliation history of Australia.
+For more information about the origins of National Reconciliation Week, please refer to Reconciliation Australia.

 What is Affinity’s long-term vision for reconciliation?

-Affinity has a company-wide commitment to reconciliation in our organisation, led by our Reconciliation Working Group.
-This passionate team is committed to creating a safe space for educators to share their knowledge and experiences during their reconciliation journey, as well as grow their knowledge and understanding of Aboriginal and Torres Strait Islander People’s cultures, histories, and contemporary realities.
+Affinity maintains a corporate-wide commitment to reconciliation within our community, which is led by our Reconciliation Working Group.
+This dedicated team endeavors to create a safe environment where educators can openly share their knowledge and experiences as they embark on their own reconciliation journey.
+They also strive to expand their understanding of the cultures, histories, and contemporary realities of Aboriginal and Torres Strait Islander Peoples.

 What is the importance of reconciliation in early childhood education and care?

-Through experiences such as daily Acknowledgement of Country, exploring Indigenous art and stores, and connecting with the land around us, we can build a strong foundation for future learning, with knowledge and experiences that empower them to be brave and make change.
+By incorporating experiences such as daily Acknowledgement of Country, exploring Indigenous art and stories, and fostering a connection with the land around us, we can establish a solid foundation for future learning.
+These encounters provide children with knowledge and experiences that empower them to be courageous and effect positive change.